Operational clarity for daily work

 What is the difference between a senior housekeeper and a regular housekeeper?

-• A senior housekeeper (floor supervisor) is a supervisory position.
-They are responsible for coordinating the housekeeping team, inspecting cleaning quality, distributing tasks, training staff, and liaising with other hotel departments.
+• A senior housekeeper, or floor supervisor, is a management role.
+They coordinate the team, inspect cleaning quality, hand out tasks, train staff, and liaise with other departments.

-What are the main duties of a senior housekeeper?
+What are the main duties of a floor supervisor?

-• Main duties include: checking staff readiness, distributing tasks, quality control inspections, room inspections before check-in, conducting briefings, handling guest complaints, preparing reports, and coordinating with the front office.
+• The day revolves around checking staff readiness, handing out tasks, quality-control inspections, room checks before check-in, briefings, guest complaints, reports, and coordinating with the front office.

 How many people does a senior housekeeper typically supervise?